-Following Brazil’s presidential election, we at Catalytic Communities (CatComm) are gravely concerned for the safety of the thousands of favela-based community organizers we have been supporting for eighteen years, and for indigenous and quilombola leaders across Brazil.
-Their lives and communities are now in direct risk from a man who, as a candidate and in his two and a half decades in public office, has shown utter disrespect for human rights, women’s rights, LGBTQ rights, affirmative action, and democracy in general.
+We at Catalytic Communities (CatComm) are gravely concerned for the safety of the thousands of favela-based community organizers we have been supporting for nineteen years and their neighbors.
+Their lives and communities, and those of indigenous and quilombola leaders across Brazil are now at direct risk from the new administrations—both at the federal and state levels—that show extreme disrespect for human rights, women’s rights, LGBTQ rights, policies of inclusion, and civil society and democracy broadly speaking.

-In the wake of the elections, all of these years of work may be upended or entirely interrupted.
-At the very least we will have to shift course.
-The CatComm team has come up with five courses of action, depending on the unfolding of the situation in Brazil, each of which would involve slight or large variations to our current programming.
-In all of them, we are committed to ensuring the safety of our collaborators and community organizers, in particular favela-based journalists and communicators.
-We will also continue to develop each one of our current programs:
+As we observe and react to the new political scenario in Rio de Janeiro, we recognize that all of these years of work may be upended or entirely interrupted.
+At the very least we are having to shift course.
+The CatComm team has come up with five courses of action, depending on the unfolding of the situation in Brazil, each of which involves slight or large variations to our previous programming.
+In all of them, we are committed to ensuring the safety of our collaborators and community organizers, in particular favela-based journalists and communicators, with whom we are currently implementing support systems.

-Monthly donations are the most helpful, as they bring the dependable, sustained support we will need going forward, but one-time donations are also welcome.
+Monthly donations are the most helpful, as they bring the dependable, sustained support we will need going forward, but any recurring support (quarterly, annually) is fantastic, as it also allows us to plan ahead.
+One-time donations are also welcome.
 Please give what you can, however you can.

-Catalytic Communities (CatComm) is an 18-year-old community planning and advocacy nonprofit with 501(c)(3) status in the USA, working on-the-ground across hundreds of Rio’s favelas with local leaders and organizers.
+Catalytic Communities (CatComm) is a 19-year-old community planning and advocacy nonprofit with 501(c)(3) status in the USA, working on-the-ground across hundreds of Rio’s favelas with local leaders and organizers.